A Trupanion blog

 Wilde continues, “Dogs should be bathed after swimming to wash off any potential algae, and if you are concerned that your pet has ingested blue green algae, you should seek veterinary care immediately.”

 Blue green algae poisoning in dogs: Trupanion historical claims data

-Consider the following list of pet claims by state:
+Consider the following list of pet claimed by state:

 Most importantly, blue green algae toxicity should be taken very seriously.
-In fact, “the best course of action is to avoid stagnant water where blue green algae proliferate, and if there is any question regarding the safety of the water, I would recommend avoiding it,” points out Wilde.
-Naturally, there is no way to know if a body of water is contaminated, but there are resources available for pet owners.
+In fact, “the best course of action is to avoid stagnant water where blue green algae proliferates, and if there is any question regarding the safety of the water, I would recommend avoiding it,” points out Wilde.
+While there’s no way to know if a body of water is contaminated, there are resources available for pet owners.
 “I would also recommend checking local public health websites to see if the body of water has been tested.
 Although a negative test does not rule out potential exposure,” states Wilde.

 Safety first for your best friend

 Blue green algae poisoning can affect dogs of all shapes, sizes, and ages.
 While it might be hard to resist a summer swim, it you’re at all unsure of the water conditions, it might be a chance to choose another sun summer dog-friendly activity.
 Consider taking your pup for a walk, partaking in a pet-friendly game of fetch, or enjoying some nice rest and relaxation in the comforts of your own home.